olivier-mauras/dns-blackhole/README.md

 #### Host file

-Use the following `zone_data` in your `blackhole.yml`:
+Use the following `zone_data` in your `dns-blackhole.yml`:

 ``` yaml
 zone_data: '127.0.0.1 {domain}'
 ```

-Once you're happy with your configuration Just run `./blackhole.py`.
+Once you're happy with your configuration Just run `dns-blackhole`.
-The default lists in `blackhole.yml` will generate a zone containing ~698000 entries.
+The default lists in `dns-blackhole.yml` will generate a zone containing ~698000 entries.

 Configuration
 -------------